How Long Does it Take to Learn Piano?

 Don’t be afraid to leave your comfort zone and experiment.
 Learn different techniques and try out different styles to keep it interesting.
 Making the whole process fun can boost your confidence and interest, and make your practice sessions more efficient.

 Be open to mistakes, it’s a natural part of learning.
 Try a few different genres, try to improvise a little, and unleash your creativity.
 You play for yourself and not others, if you’re not having fun then the whole process will not be satisfactory.
 Aim to practice for 2 hours, but devote at least half an hour to learning something new and exciting.

 4. Invest in piano lessons

 In this day and age, piano lessons are around every corner.
-Online piano lesson platforms like Pinaote, Flowkey, and Simple Piano have made it so anyone can learn with a modest investment.
+Online piano lesson platforms like Pianote (use this link to get a free 30-day trial or check out our pianote review for more info), Flowkey, and Simply Piano have made it so anyone can learn with a modest investment.